 Depending on where you end up when the first white circle takes shape, you may have even longer than ten minutes, or slightly shorter if you’re on the opposite side of the island.

 The effect we’re looking for here is an overshield of sorts that will decrease the hits you take to your main health.
-However, one thing players often forget is that when the white reaches the blue, the damage done to those outside gets doubled.
+However, one thing players often forget is that when the white reaches the blue, the damage done to those outside is nearly doubled.
 This applies to all blue circles, and it’s something you should be aware of if you know you won’t catch the blue in time.
-Being stuck outside the moving blue is one thing, being outside when the wall is edging the white circle is really bad.

 Assuming you don’t have boosts, you can still survive the blue.
 Wait until your health is down to about 30-40%, and use a first aid kit.
 First aid kits heal you up to 75 and will effectively allow you to overpower the damage you’re taking.

-The next circle moves after three minutes 20 seconds.
-If you spent the past few minutes running to reach blue, you should keep moving to the centre so as not to be in the same position three minutes later.
-Working the outside of the circle is a legit tactic, but not this early in the game.
+The next circle starts moving after three minutes and 30 seconds and does about 0.6% damage per second.
+If you spent the past few minutes running to reach the blue, you should keep moving to the centre so as not to be in the same position three minutes later.
+Working the outside of the circle is a valid tactic, but not this early in the game.